Rosso84/AnimeGames/README.md

      $ yarn run start or $npm run start

+You might at first have to run

+     $ yarn run dev  or  $npm run dev

+but they should both work.
+Difference is that 'start' will run it faster.

 The webapp will now be available locally at https://localhost:8080 on your broswer.